 Each hütte costs £60 for exclusive use for 1 hour and 40 minutes with full use of the karaoke machine.

 The Christmas tree might be up but a beautiful wreath to your door adds the finishing touch and a warm, festive welcome.
 This season, The UK School of Floristry based in Bury are offering festive wreath-making classes, with their expert tutors guiding students to help create fabulously festive door wreaths using fresh winter foliage, with several classes over selected weekends during the Christmas period.
-Plus, Manchester spots such as Bar Hütte, Winter Island, Hatch, The Refuge, Canto and INNSiDE Manchester are all hosting their own wreath-making workshops to get involved in.
+Plus, Manchester spots such as Bar Hütte, Winter Island, and more are all likely to be bringing their own wreath-making workshops back for another year.

 You’ll find The UK School of Floristry at 16-20 Heaton Fold, Bury, BL9 9HF.